 THREE: Be a Reading Role Model

 Your behavior highly determines your child’s dedication and love for reading.
 If they don’t see you reading at home, they will not develop a fascination for reading.
-As such, make a conscious effort to be a constant reader and let your child see you reading every day.
+As such, make a conscious effort to be a constant reader and let your child see you reading daily.
 Let your child know that reading is essential to children and adults and applicable in real-life.

 FOUR: Read together with your child Daily and Ask Questions.

 Children pick up so many skills just by reading with them.
-You can, for instance, read for children and ask them to read using the same pace and tone.
+You can, for instance, read to children and ask them to read using the same pace and tone.
 Reading with your child helps them with reading fluency and improves their comprehension skills.
 They also enhance their vocabulary as they also develop fluency in reading.
 Significantly, creating a reading culture with your child grows their love for reading and makes them successful in reading and other subjects.
 Asking relevant questions when reading improves your child’s reading comprehension.

 FIVE: Be Patient and Make it Fun!

 Every child learns at their own pace; as such, you should be extremely patient with them and make it as enjoyable as possible!
-Besides reading regularly, include fun reading activities, such as acting some of the characters in the book.
+Besides reading regularly, include fun reading activities, such as acting out some of the characters in the book.
 You can also improve your child’s ability and love for reading by allowing them to pick their books.
-Another way to make your child’s reading fun is integrating technology, such as watching a movie about a book you had read earlier.
+Another way to make your child’s reading fun is by integrating technology, such as watching a movie about a book you had read earlier.